codyjrivera/ids-artifact/README.md

 # Artifact Support for the Paper
 The artifact serves primarily to support Table 2 in Section 5 of the paper.
-The script will print timing information for each method, combining the time to process the file with Boogie, the time to implant the parametrized updates into the SMT query, and the time to run the SMT file.
-The final number reported in the paper is the sum of the time reported for each method with the time for verifying the impact sets of each datastructure.
+The script will print timing information for each method, combining the time to process the file with Boogie and the time to run the SMT file.
+The final number reported in the paper is the sum of the time reported for each method with the time for verifying the impact sets of each data structure.